ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - Follow the installation process for the official OpenGOAL Launcher.
 See [here](https://opengoal.dev/docs/usage/installation).
     - You must set up a vanilla installation of Jak and Daxter before you can install mods for it.
 - Follow the setup process for adding mods to the OpenGOAL Launcher.
 See [here](https://jakmods.dev/).
+- Run the OpenGOAL Launcher (if you had it open before, close it and reopen it).
+- Click the Jak and Daxter logo on the left sidebar.
+- Click `Features` in the bottom right corner, then click `Mods`.
+- Under `Available Mods`, click `ArchipelaGOAL`.
+The mod should begin installing.
+When it is done, click `Continue` in the bottom right corner.
-- Install the `ArchipelaGOAL` mod from the `Available Mods` list, then click on `ArchipelaGOAL` from the `Installed Mods` list.
+- Once you are back in the mod menu, click on `ArchipelaGOAL` from the `Installed Mods` list.
-- **As a temporary measure, you may need to copy the extracted ISO data to the mod directory so the compiler will work properly.**
+- **As a temporary measure, you need to copy the extracted ISO data to the mod directory so the compiler will work properly.**
     - If you have the NTSC version of the game, follow the `The Game Fails To Load The Title Screen` instructions below.
     - If you have the PAL version of the game, follow the `Special PAL Instructions` instructions **instead.**
-- **If you installed the OpenGOAL Launcher to a non-default directory, you must follow these steps.**
+- **If you installed the OpenGOAL Launcher to a non-default directory, you must now follow these steps.**
+    - Run the OpenGOAL Launcher (if you had it open before, close it and reopen it).
+    - Click the Jak and Daxter logo on the left sidebar.
+    - Click `Features` in the bottom right corner, then click `Mods`.
-    - While on the ArchipelaGOAL page, click `Advanced`, then click `Open Game Data Folder`.
+    - Under `Installed Mods`, then click `ArchipelaGOAL`, then click `Advanced` in the bottom right corner, then click `Open Game Data Folder`.
 You should see a new File Explorer open to that directory.
-    - In the File Explorer, go to the parent directory for `archipelagoal`, and you should see the `gk.exe` and `goalc.exe` executables.
+    - In the File Explorer, go to the parent directory called `archipelagoal`, and you should see the `gk.exe` and `goalc.exe` executables.
 Take note of this directory.
     - Run the Archipelago Launcher, then click on `Open host.yaml`.
 You should see a new text editor open that file.
     - Search for `jakanddaxter_options`, then find the `root_directory` entry underneath it.
 Paste the directory you noted earlier (the one containing gk.exe and goalc.exe) inside the double quotes.
-      **MAKE SURE YOU CHANGE ALL BACKSLASHES `\ ` TO FORWARD SLASHES `/`.**
+    - **MAKE SURE YOU CHANGE ALL BACKSLASHES `\ ` TO FORWARD SLASHES `/`.**

 ```
 jakanddaxter_options: